tduyng/tduyng.github.io/content/blog/2025-11-24-justfile-my-favorite-task-runner/index.md

 4. **No `.PHONY` needed**

-In Make, you need to write `.PHONY: target` for every command that is not a file.
+In Make, I need to write `.PHONY: target` for every command that is not a file.
 That's verbose and annoying.

 Just is a command runner, not a build system.
 Every recipe is a command by default.
-No need to write `.PHONY` anymore.
+I don't need to write `.PHONY` anymore.

 5. **Run with or without dependencies**

-Run commands with dependencies, or bypass them with `--no-deps` when needed:
+I can run commands with dependencies, or bypass them with `--no-deps` when needed:

 ```just
 cmd_a: